ritaturk/xenko-docs/manual/graphics/effects-and-shaders/shading-language/classes-mixins-and-inheritance.md

 # Annotations

-Like in HLSL, annotations are availables in XKSL.
+Like in HLSL, annotations are available in XKSL.
 Here are some the most useful ones:

 - `[Color]` for float4 variables.
 The ParameterKey will have the type `Color4` instead of `Vector4`.
 It also specifies to GameStudio that this variable should be treated as a color, giving you the most convenient interface to edit it.
 - `[Link(...)]` specifies which ParameterKey to use to set this value.
 However an independent default key is still created.